 Finding Your Ancestors Records

-When you have found a record of relevance you can do a number of things.
+When you find a record of relevance you can do several things.

 - Add to Gallery – Add the image to your collection of images